 Beyond that though, experts argue that convicting Peterson will set a dangerous precedent that could make it possible for police, sheriffs, even firefighters to be charged with neglecting to act in any given situation where people are harmed.
 They point out that police do not sign up to recklessly run into danger simply because it’s there, but to try to do what they can during dangerous situations.

 Additionally, while no one wants officers and firefighters on the job that are too terrified to do their job, it’s impossible for someone to know how they will act in a life-threatening situation until they are in one.
 By illegalizing cowardice in certain professions, they will make it much more difficult to recruit qualified persons to work in these professions.

-On the other hand, despite these facts, people are still highly emotional about the Parkland shooting and it’s possible a jury will convict Peterson solely to teach him a lesson.
+On the other hand, despite these facts, people are still highly emotional about the Parkland shooting and it’s possible a jury will convict Peterson solely to teach the former deputy of the Parkland Sheriff a lesson.

 One Conviction is Fairly Certain

 As for the perjury charge, this one is pretty clear cut and Peterson will almost certainly be found guilty of this crime given that there is video evidence proving that he was lying.
 But a one year stint in jail (or even one year of probation) is nothing compared to life imprisonment for child neglect and negligence.